Shreyas-135/FacialExpression_Detection/README.md

 - We need to first create a directory named images.
 In this directory, create five or six sub directories with names like Happy, Sad, Angry, Calm and Neutral.
 You can add more than this.
 - Now fill these directories with respective images by downloading them from the Internet.
 Ex: In "Happy" directory, fill only images of happy faces.
-- Now run the "face-crop.py" program as suggested in the [video](https://youtu.be/Dqa-3N8VZbw)
+- Now run the "face-crop.py" program
 - Once you have only cleaned images, you are ready to retrain the network.
 For this purpose, I'm using Mobilenet Model which is quite fast and accurate.
 To run the training, hit the go to the parent folder and open CMD/Terminal here and hit the following:

       python retrain.py --output_graph=retrained_graph.pb --output_labels=retrained_labels.txt --architecture=MobileNet_1.0_224 --image_dir=images